mariodragun/MS4-Django-Mario-Dragun/readme.md

 #### Project has the following sections:

-- Home page contains image and navigation bar with access to login, register, admin,
+- Home page contains image and navigation bar with access to login, register,

 - Login page contains username field, pasword filed and login button